Roasted Vegetable Hash

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Before I get too far into this, I must say that if this recipe is going to be a regular in your kitchen, you are going to want to use a shredding attachment on your food processor.
+- If this recipe is going to be a regular in your kitchen, you are going to want to use a shredding attachment on your food processor.

-The reason you want to shred your vegetables this way is to get them all the same size.
+- You want to shred your vegetables this way is to get them all the same size.
 That way they all cook pretty evenly.

-So lets talk vegetables for a moment, shall we?
-My favorites to use in this recipe are: Brussels Sprouts, sweet potatoes, carrots, onion, kale, and broccoli.
 You can also use red cabbage, russet potatoes, or asparagus.
 Really anything would work.
 It’s a great way to use up leftover vegetables!

 Bake them at 425°F for 15-20 minutes or until hash is crisp and starting to burn a tad.